 Garbage disposals are designed to be used in both residential and commercial places.

-The advantages that make garbage disposals a handy kitchen tool include that they reduce the burden of additional food wastes on the waste management systems by linking the food wastes with the septic system.
+The advantages that make garbage disposals a handy kitchen tool include reducing the burden of additional food waste on the waste management systems by linking the food waste with the septic system.

-Garbage disposals are a great solution to the harm to the environment caused by the food scraps in landfills.
+Garbage disposals are a great solution to the environmental harm caused by the food scraps in landfills.

 Because food scraps in landfills decompose and produce methane gas which highly contributes to global warming, these decomposed food scraps also harm the underground water.